ayosec/highcarb/README.md

 With the defaults options the web server will listen on 9090, so the presentation can be see at http://localhost:9090/

-To control it from another browser go to http://localhost:9090/remote.
-The remote view show the full slides, so you can see everything.
-Left and right keys can be used to move the slide of the remote browser.

 There is no need to restart the server if the content is changed.
 Everything will be regenerated when reload the page in the browser.
 The HTML generated for the snippets is cached.
 The cached key